Leukemia & Lymphoma Society of Canada

 Finances

-Leukemia & Lymphoma Society of Canada had donations of $15.6m in F2022.
-The charity received $144k in government funding representing 1% of total revenues.
-Administrative costs are 14% of revenues (less investment income) and fundraising costs are 26% of donations.
-This results in total overhead spending of 40%.
-For every dollar donated, 60 cents go to the cause.
-This is outside of Ci’s reasonable range for overhead spending.
-LLSC has been outside of this range for almost every year of Ci’s analysis.
+In F2023 Leukemia & Lymphoma Society of Canada received $15.0m in cash donations.
+Administrative costs are 16% of revenues (excluding investment income).
+Fundraising costs are 28% of donations.
+This results in total overhead spending of 44%.
+For every dollar donated, 56 cents go to the cause.
+This falls outside Ci’s reasonable range for overhead spending.
+LLSC has been outside this range for almost every year of Ci’s analysis.

 This charity report is an update that has been sent to Leukemia & Lymphoma Society of Canada for review.
 Changes and edits may be forthcoming.